gerlacdt/db-key-value-store/README.md

   * dockerized with health and readiness http-endpoints
   * graceful http server shutdown
 * prefers json but also supports binary data
-* thread-safe (one single write goroutine is used, so database-file is not corrupted during parallel writes)
+* thread-safe (uses mutexes for read/writs, so database-file is not corrupted during parallel requests)

 ToDos: